wjzabs/d3v4angular2/README.md

 The notes below may be used to incorporate the following d3 v4 example into an angular application using the cli.

+http://blockbuilder.org/syntagmatic/ba23d525f8986cb0ebf30a5dd30c9dd2

+The example is a scatterplot showing baseball data.
+Note that the example contains an HTML file (index.html) which includes CSS and javascript code.

 ## Notes

-Here is a d3 v4 example - a Scatterplot showing baseball data Note that there is an HTML file which includes CSS and javascript code http://blockbuilder.org/syntagmatic/ba23d525f8986cb0ebf30a5dd30c9dd2

 Here are the steps to prepare the angular cli application:
 ..*